-Concentration in America’s agriculture system is at an all-time high.
-Waves of mergers and acquisitions across food and agriculture sectors have concentrated power into the hands of just a few dominant corporations.
-Unbridled integration by these corporations has led to a stark decrease in market competition, allowing them to amass unprecedented power and control over the way Americans farm, work, and eat.
+America’s agriculture system is more concentrated than ever.
+Waves of mergers and acquisitions across food and agriculture have funneled power into the hands of a few dominant corporations.
+Their unchecked integration has hollowed out competition, giving them outsized control over how Americans farm, work, and eat.

-This unprecedented concentration in agriculture means these corporations now control every link in the food supply chain, from agricultural inputs and equipment, to processing and marketing, to financing and insurance.
-When one link in these massive, integrated chains breaks, the effects are felt by many, putting our food security and national security at risk.
-The past few decades have been riddled with price fixing and collusion by these corporate giants, leaving farmers with less and less compensation for their goods and consumers with sticky, ever-increasing prices that are quick to go up but slow to drop back down.
+This level of concentration means these corporations now reach into every link of the food supply chain—from inputs and equipment to processing, marketing, financing, and insurance.
+And when one link in these massive, integrated chains breaks, the fallout spreads fast, putting our food security and national security at risk.
+Meanwhile, decades of price fixing and collusion have left farmers with shrinking paychecks and consumers facing sticky prices—quick to rise, slow to fall.

-A simple measure of market concentration is a ratio, typically the combined share of the top four firms, or concentration ratio four (CR4).
-Economists find that market abuses are likely to occur when the concentration ratio of the top four firms exceeds 40%.
-Below we present concentration ratios, dominant firms, and their market shares, demonstrating the widespread market concentration in nearly every agriculture sector in the U.S. Our agriculture concentration data were collected in July 2024 and represent U.S. market shares unless otherwise noted.
+One simple way to measure market concentration is the “top four” ratio, or CR4: the combined market share of the four largest firms.
+Economists generally warn that market abuses become more likely when CR4 exceeds 40%.
+Below, we list concentration ratios, dominant firms, and their market shares to show just how widespread concentration has become across U.S. agriculture.
+Our data were collected in July 2024 and reflect U.S. market shares unless otherwise noted.

 Global Seed CR4: 51%